danielmiessler/fabric/README.md

 ### Components

-Here are the three `fabric` ecosystem pieces, and how they work together.
+Here are the three `fabric` ecosystem pieces and how they work together.

 - The **Mill** is the (optional) server that makes **Patterns** available.
 - **Patterns** are the actual AI use cases.